TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/lesson.md

 | 6 | 27% | Student uses naming/ syntax conventions and comments to increase readability |
 | 22 | | Total points | |

+### Scoring Consideration

+You may need to adjust the points in order to fit your class.
+Treat the percentages as a guide to determine how to weight the objectives being assessed.

 ## Forum discussion

 [Lesson 1.06: Mad Libs (TEALS Forums Account Required)](https://forums.tealsk12.org/c/2nd-semester-unit-1/1-06-madlibs)